|

 1807-08.

-Grosvenor initially wanted a 'Gothic' design so Harrison produced drawings of a "pretty confection" with a parapet of arches carrying a vaulted passage over the road.
-He also, however, pointed out that the new gate would stand on the site of a Roman predecessor and was located close to an impressive surviving stretch of Roman wall and persuaded Earl Grosvenor of the merits of an alternative design which, with its Doric columns, paid homage to Chester's Roman origins.
+Grosvenor initially wanted a 'Gothic' design so Harrison produced drawings of a "pretty confection" (illustrated right) with a parapet of arches carrying a vaulted passage over the road.
+He also, however, pointed out that the new gate would stand on the site of a Roman predecessor and was located close to an impressive surviving stretch of Roman wall and so persuaded Earl Grosvenor of the merits of an alternative design which, with its Doric columns, paid homage to Chester's Roman origins.

 Harrison duly presented his proposals to the City Council's Assembly Committee,